SonawaneAshwini/Simple-Python-Mini-Projects/README.md

 ## 5. Create a Pull Request:

-Go to your forked repository on GitHub.
+   - Go to your forked repository on GitHub.

-Click the "Compare & pull request" button.
+   - Click the "Compare & pull request" button.

-Provide a title and description for your pull request.
+   - Provide a title and description for your pull request.

-Click "Create pull request"
+   - Click "Create pull request".

-## Request to be Added as a Collaborator:
+## 6. Request to be Added as a Collaborator:

    - Once you have created a pull request, you can request to be added as a collaborator by doing the following:
      - Open the [Issues](../../issues) tab of this repository.
      - Click on "New Issue".